microsoft/BuildTourHack/stories/3/311_XamarinForms.md

     </ListView>
     ```

 **Task Complete**.
-Go ahead and run the the app on your machine and in the Android emulator.
+Go ahead and run the the app on your machine and run the app in the Android emulator.

 ![Finished Noses](images/noses_finished.png)